St. Dominic’s in Youngstown among churches resuming in-person Mass

-YOUNGSTOWN, Ohio (WKBN) – Public celebration of Mass starts back up today in Ohio.
+YOUNGSTOWN, Ohio (WKBN) – Public celebration of Mass started back up on Monday in Ohio.

-Most parishes will not start back up until Tuesday, but St. Dominic’s in Youngstown will hold one mass today, it’s at 9 a.m.
+Most parishes will not start back up until Tuesday, but St. Dominic’s in Youngstown held a Mass at 9 a.m. today.
+The parking lot was full of cars.

+People stayed far enough away from each other in the pews and many chose to wear a mask.

+One parishioner said she felt safe being back at Mass and is glad to have a part of her everyday life back.

 According to the Responsible Restart Ohio Plan, there will be less than 50% occupancy in church buildings and social distancing will be followed.